 What changes with computer use agents

-• Agents see the screen and act like a human: they move the mouse, click, type, and wait for results.
+Computer use agents see the screen and act like a human: they move the mouse, click, type, and read the result.
+That is the durable answer.

 How to move without the risk